-- 34 (1) A Minister may make a short factual Ministers' announcement or statement of Statements Government policy. - (2) A copy of each Minister's Statement, Copies to Clerk with translation, shall be filed with the Clerk one hour prior to the sitting of the Assembly during which the statement will be given. - (3) The Clerk shall give a copy of each copies to statement to each Member during the sitting of the Assembly at the time the statement is given.
-Copies to Members - (4) Notwithstanding Rule 34(2), in case of an emergency, a Minister may make a statement without filing a copy with the Clerk.
-Emergency - (5) Any Member may, without notice, move a Minister's Statement into Committee of the Whole for discussion.
+A Minister may make a short factual Ministers' (1) announcement or statement of government Statements policy.

+(2) A copy of each Minister's Statement shall be Copies to Clerk filed with the Clerk one hour prior to the sitting of the Assembly during which the statement will be given.
+A Minister's Statement must be provided in the Official Languages of Nunavut, as defined by the Official Languages Act.
+Translations of Ministers' Statements may be filed with the Clerk subsequent to their having been delivered in the House.

+The Clerk shall give a copy of each Copies to (3)statement to each Member during the sitting Members of the Assembly at the time the statement is given.

+- (4) Notwithstanding Rule 34(2), in case of an Emergency emergency, a Minister may make a statements statement without filing a copy with the Clerk. - (5) Any Member may, without notice, refer a Minister's Statement into Committee of the Whole for consideration.
 The motion shall not be subject to debate or amendment.

-Statement moved to Committee of the Whole - (6) The time allotted for Ministers' Time limit Statement shall not exceed twenty minutes.
+Statement referred into Committee of the Whole - (6) The time allotted for Ministers' Statements Time limit shall not exceed 20 minutes.